 Joanne is the Translational Research Facilitator for the Arthritis Research UK's Pain Centre.

-She currently is working on a number of projects including a collaboration with the OA Trial Bank to identify placebo responders and predictors of response to osteoarthritis treatment using individual patient data, and a clinical trial to investigate responders to topical treatments for painful knee osteoarthritis.
+She currently is working on a number of projects which include investigating circulating markers of central sensitization in knee osteoarthritis, a collaboration with the OA Trial Bank to identify placebo responders and predictors of response to osteoarthritis treatment using individual patient data and a clinical trial to investigate responders to topical treatments for painful knee osteoarthritis.

 Joanne is also a member of the NIHR BRC Musculoskeletal theme with a research interest in the area of healthy ageing, focusing on the role of nutrition in frailty, osteoarthritis and pain.